westernsatelliteteam/cFS-demo/psp/fsw/pc-rtems/README.txt

 OFFICIAL RTEMS SOURCE BUILDER CLONE URL: git://git.rtems.org/rtems-source-builder.git

-sudo mkdir -p /opt/rtems-4.11
+mkdir -p ${HOME}/rtems-4.11
-git clone git://git.rtems.org/rtems-source-builder.git
+git clone -b 4.11 git://git.rtems.org/rtems-source-builder.git
 cd rtems-source-builder/rtems
-git checkout 4.11.2
-../source-builder/sb-set-builder --prefix=/opt/rtems-4.11 4.11/rtems-i386
+../source-builder/sb-set-builder --prefix=$HOME/rtems-4.11 4.11/rtems-i386

 2) Clone/Bootstrap RTEMS source tree:

-Note - at the time of this writing 4.11 is the current "stable" branch and 4.11.2 represents the latest point release tag on that branch.
-The bleeding edge "development" branch tends to change on a frequent basis.
+Note - at the time of this writing 4.11.3 is the latest point release on the RTEMS 4.11 branch.
+We are using the rtems git repository 4.11 branch, which contains the latest point release (or fixes for the point release in progress) You may wish to download a specific release such as RTEMS 4.11.3.

 OFFICIAL RTEMS CLONE URL: git://git.rtems.org/rtems.git

-$ git clone -b 4.11.2 git://git.rtems.org/rtems.git
+$ git clone -b 4.11 git://git.rtems.org/rtems.git
-$ export PATH=/opt/rtems-4.11/bin:$PATH
+$ export PATH=$HOME/rtems-4.11/bin:$PATH
 $ (cd rtems && ./bootstrap)